Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 Immediate Actions to Take

-- If this isn’t working, use a neem oil spray to get rid of them.
+• If this isn’t working, use a neem oil spray and insecticidal soaps to remove them.

 7. Horticultural Diseases

-Fungi prefer to infect the roots, while bacteria affect the leaves and the rest of the parts.
+Fungi prefer to infect the roots, while bacteria affect the leaves and the rest of the parts and turn them yellow.

 Check the table below to learn about the diseases and their symptoms in the Spider Plant.